riyazbaghdad/SelfDrivingCarEngineer-P1-Finding-Lane-Lines-on-the-Road/README.md

 ## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---
 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following: